 We would fully expect GFS to continue to attract families for whom the price point and curriculum work.
-We would like to think that the school will not be complacent now that it has shown that it can make the model work to a Good standard.
+We believe that the school will not be complacent now that it has shown that it can make the model work to a Good standard.
 And we do very much hope that GFS will be transparent in terms of levels of academic achievement through publication of its results going forward.
 This will ensure that parents will be able to see for themselves whether the promise is really being delivered.

 Fees range from AED 22,455 for FS1 to AED 27,559 through to Year 6, just AED 31,642 in Year 10, and AED 33,683 in Year 13.
 That is a very gentle increase for Dubai, and means if you can afford the school now, the chances are you will still be able to in 3-4 years time.
 This is not the case for many of the school's peers with considerably sharper year on year increases.
 Approximately 60% of children travel by bus to the school and make use of the service following on from their participation in after-school activities.

 The price point clearly has made the school accessible to a wide demographic.

 GEMS Founders School Al Barsha is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings: